Private Practice Therapist Salary: The Costs Behind Solo vs. Group Practice

 Every one of them required setup, training, and ongoing management.

-Group practices manage payroll, tax compliance, HR policies, worker classification compliance, contracts, performance management, and conflict resolution.
+Group practices manage payroll, tax compliance, HR policies, contracts, performance management, and conflict resolution.

 What I learned the hard way: